Resilience Index for our Structural Health Monitoring System (SHMS)

 Structural Health Monitoring System (SHMS) provides valuable data and information on the movement and behaviour of buildings and infrastructure.
 By understanding the movement and behaviour of buildings and infrastructure stakeholders can better prepare for and manage seismic events across the resilience index

-- Disaster risk – the potential loss of life, injury, or destroyed or damaged assets which could occur to a system, society or community in a specific period of time, determined as a function of hazard exposure, vulnerability and capacity.
+- Disaster risk – the potential loss of life, injury, or destroyed or damaged assets that could occur to a system, society or community in a specific period of time, determined as a function of hazard exposure, vulnerability and capacity.

 - National risk – an uncertain, yet conceivable event or condition that could have serious, long-term effects on security and prosperity, requiring significant government intervention to manage.